perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 # Writeup for TikTok

-*If you've ever wondered 'which Kesha songs are short enough to fit in a Tcache bin?' this is the challenge for you.*
+*If you've ever wondered 'which Kesha songs are short enough to fit into a Tcache bin?' this is the challenge for you.*

 ### Challenge Files